Pulling Down the Moon

 1. Get acupuncture.
 A 2010 study in Obstetrics and Gynecology found that acupuncture treatment alleviated symptoms of stress and depression in pregnant women and women experiencing infertility (2, 3).
 Acupuncture has also been shown to be effective at managing morning sickness, back and pelvic pain and labor pain.
 Make sure, however, that you see a practitioner who is experienced in treating pregnancy.

 2. Do prenatal yoga.
-Compared to controls, women who did prenatal yoga experienced significant reductions in physical pain from baseline to postintervention compared with women in the third trimester whose pain increased.
+Compared to controls, women who did prenatal yoga experienced significant reductions in physical pain from baseline to post intervention compared with women in the third trimester whose pain increased.
 Women in the yoga group showed greater reductions in perceived stress and trait anxiety in their third trimester than women from the control group (4) The same women also experienced better sleep and less wakefulness (5).

 3. Get prenatal massage.
 Research shows that women who received prenatal massage reported decreased depression, anxiety, and leg and back pain.
 Cortisol levels decreased, which decreased excessive fetal activity; the rate of baby prematurity was also lower (6).